Mxltiply/Wordle-Clone/README.md

 # Wordle-Clone
 ## Enjoy playing the new popular game...
-Worlde! 📘
+Wordle!📘
 - Copyright Mxltiply 2022 ©